Conectric/conectric-usb-gateway/README.md

 Insert the Conectric USB stick into your computer and turn on any door sensors.
 Once you open the door sensor (magnets apart) you should expect to see an SMS API call to Twilio which should trigger a text message to the phone whose number is set in `TWILIO_DESTINATION_PHONE_NUMBER`.

+We also published an overview of how to set up and use this example as an [article on Medium](https://medium.com/conectric-networks/door-open-alerts-with-twilio-and-conectrics-iot-sensor-product-for-node-js-65d67db97584).

 ### Example 4: Post Motion Events to a Slack Channel At A Configurable Minimum Interval

 **Location:** `examples/slackmotion`.